Estimated reading time: 18 minutes

 6.1.
 Core Insights from the Ottawa Renovation Ecosystem

-Our analysis of Ottawa’s renovation market shows some key ideas.
-These go beyond the numbers.
+Our analysis of Ottawa’s renovation market shows some key ideas that go beyond the numbers.
 A stable, government-led economy makes the market strong.
-It provides constant demand no matter what the economy does.
-This stability and a balanced housing market encourage homeowners to invest in their homes for the long term.
+This provides constant demand no matter what the economy does.
+Furthermore, this stability and a balanced housing market encourage homeowners to invest in their homes for the long term.

 The industry is becoming more professional.
 Programs like RenoMark are key for building consumer trust.
 They also set clear standards for quality and behavior.
 At the same time, rules are becoming more modern.
 The city’s digital portal makes the permit process easier.
-For a professional, this means they need technical skills.
-They also need to be good with digital tools.
+For a professional, this means they need technical skills, and they also need to be good with digital tools.

 Government policy is a main driver of future demand.
 There are many money programs for energy-efficient upgrades.
 This sends a strong message to the market.
-This means that projects with insulation, heat pumps, and solar will likely keep growing.
+Consequently, projects with insulation, heat pumps, and solar will likely keep growing.
 Finally, digital platforms have changed the relationship between clients and pros.
 Now, being open and communicating well is as important as good work.

 6.2.
 Actionable Recommendations for a Prospective Industry Player